 The Adopt-a-Trail Program is managed through the Division of Transportation's Highway Permitting Department at 421 N. County Farm Road Wheaton, IL 60187-2553.
 Email Adoptahwy@dupageco.org for more details,

 or call the department's main office at 630/407-6900 Mon. - Fri.
 8 am - 4:30 pm (excluding holidays).
 The Adopt-a-Trail Program application can be found at the Division of Transportation’s permits page.

 Illinois Prairie Path Not-for-Profit Corporation

-The Illinois Prairie Path corporation (IPPc) is a private Illinois not-for-profit 501(c)(3) corporation made up of volunteers and advocates for the Illinois Prairie Path (IPP).
-When the railway upon which the IPP currently sits was first purchased in 1963, the IPPc's founders and members constructed the path through much of DuPage.
-As time went on, additional sections were added and converted.
+The Illinois Prairie Path (IPPc) is a not-for-profit corporation comprised of volunteers who advocate on behalf of the Prairie Path trail.
+When the Chicago, Aurora, and Elgin Railway was abandoned in 1963, the IPPc's founders advocated for constructing a path on the improved railroad bed.
+Throughout ensuing years, the IPPc converted segments of the abandoned railway into the modern alignment of the Prairie Path.
 Today, most of the right of way for the Prairie Path in DuPage is owned and maintained by the DuPage County Division of Transportation.
 However, IPPc continues to play a prominent role in advocacy, public engagement, and improving the quality of the Prairie Path experience that is treasured by DuPage residents and visitors.